Connecting Engineers & Scientists

 Internship opportunities in the U.S. by the Princeton Review.

-Another great summer has ended.
-Goodbye to the 2014 WISE Interns and Faculty-Member-in-Residence, Dr. Kenneth Lutz!
+Welcome to the 2015 WISE Interns and Faculty-Member-in-Residence (FMR), Dr. Kenneth Lutz!

-Dr. Kenneth J. Lutz has decades of experience in energy,
+Welcome back to Dr. Kenneth J. Lutz who is returning as to the WISE program as the 2015 FMR.
+Dr. Lutz has decades of experience in energy,

 telecommunications, and public policy.
 He developed and is teaching

-a new smart grid course at the University of Delaware.
+a smart grid course at the University of Delaware.
 In 2009, Dr.

 Lutz was an IEEE-USA Congressional Fellow for United States Senator Ron